 Because of the enormity of the problem, congestive heart failure makes itself known in many different ways, all of which are hard to ignore:

 - Increased need to urinate

 - Bloating from fluid buildup

-If you’re experiencing any of these symptoms, it’s important that you get in to see one of the cardiovascular specialists at St. Louis Heart and Vascular.
+If you’re experiencing any of these symptoms, it’s important that you get in to see a heart failure specialist at St. Louis Heart and Vascular.

 How is congestive heart failure treated?

 There’s no magic bullet when it comes to congestive heart failure, but there is a lot that the doctors at St. Louis Heart and Vascular can do to help you manage your condition.